 The MA in Asian studies is offered in Plan A (thesis) and Plan B (non-thesis) formats.

-An Asian Studies MA student’s academic program should concentrate on one of the regions of Asia as represented by the area centers in SPAS—China, Japan, Korea, Okinawa, the Philippines, South Asia, or Southeast Asia.
+An Asian Studies MA student’s academic program may concentrate on Inter-Asian studies, or on one of the following regions within Asia: China, Japan, Korea, the Philippines, South Asia, or Southeast Asia.
 Regarding the latter two, a student may concentrate on a particular country within those regions if sufficient courses are available.
-The director of each area center or a designated faculty member serves as the graduate student advisor for his or her respective area.
+The director of each area center or a designated faculty member serves as the graduate student adviser for his or her respective area.